 - 6.6.2 Site induction and toolbox talks will include mitigation requirements included in this CoCP and in the Outline EMP (application document A8.7) to help ensure adherence to the ecological mitigation strategy and protection of habitats and species of nature conservation interest. - 6.6.3 All works will be carried out taking full account of legislative requirements and EA guidance. - 6.6.4 Measures relating to pollution prevention are set out in Section 6.11, based on ES Volume 3, Chapter 15: Hydrology and Flood Risk.
-Measures include the provision of pollution incident response measures as part of the emergency planning (see Section 4.9) and a drainage management plan to minimise potential pollution effects. - Biosecurity measures outlined in paragraphs 6.5.21 and 6.5.22 will be implemented 6.6.5 where relevant to minimise risk of spread of marine invasive and non-native species.
-Further measures specific to the Marine Environment may include: - the use of clean rock and aggregate for the construction of the causeway; • - an appropriate construction methodology and control measures to prevent the spillage of concrete into the marine environment during the construction of the causeway; - the maintenance of dredging plant to reduce the risk of oil or fuel spillages when ٠ working in the foreshore; and - the selection of materials appropriate for use in or near water.
+Measures include the provision of pollution incident response measures as part of the emergency planning (see Section 4.9) and the best practice management measures as set out in Section 6.11 to minimise potential for pollution effects drainage management plan to minimise potential pollution effects. - 6.6.5 Biosecurity measures outlined in paragraphs 6.5.21 and 6.5.22 will be implemented where relevant to minimise risk of spread of marine invasive and non-native species.
+Further measures specific to the Marine Environment may include: - the use of clean rock and aggregate for the construction of the causeway; - an appropriate construction methodology and control measures to prevent the spillage of concrete into the marine environment during the construction of the causeway; - the maintenance of dredging plant to reduce the risk of oil or fuel spillages when working in the foreshore; and - the selection of materials appropriate for use in or near water.

-- 6.6.6 Works in the marine environment to construct the causeway and the berth will be undertaken in accordance with the requirements set by the Marine Management Organisation (MMO) and the Port of London as appropriate. - Up to 60 barge deliveries will be used for delivery to the causeway, as assessed in the 6.6.7 Environmental Statement.
+- 6.6.6 Works in the marine environment to construct the causeway and the berth will be undertaken in accordance with the requirements set by the Marine Management Organisation (MMO) and the Port of London as appropriate. - 6.6.7 Up to 60 barge deliveries will be used for delivery to the causeway, as assessed in the Environmental Statement.

-Traffic and Transport 6.7
+6.7 Traffic and Transport